 We must give them the benefit of the doubt.
 That’s what even an accused person enjoys, entirely in theory, of course.
 We should be mindful of our tendency towards fundamental attribution error.
 This is when we attribute a person’s actions to their intentions or internal motivation instead of external events.
 Another tendency to guard against is self-serving bias.
 That is when we do it it is okay because we have a good reason; but when others do the same thing, they are thoughtless or wrong.
 In short, we judge others by their actions, but ourselves by our intentions.

 Have we applied Hanlon’s Razor to the situation?
 That requires us not to attribute malice to someone’s actions when it can be explained by carelessness or incompetency.

-Complain, by all means, but be fair, moderate and reasonable in our complaints to and about the Bar Council.
-We have to ask ourselves how far are we prepared to take this?
+Complain, by all means, but be fair, moderate, and reasonable in our complaints to and about the Bar Council.
+We have to ask ourselves how far are we prepared to take this.
 What entitles us to complain aside from a practicing certificate and an opinion?
 What ink or blood have you spilled for your brothers and sisters at law before you draw your sword of criticism?
-Are we reasonable in our expectation and demands given its organization structure and set up?
+Are we reasonable in our expectations and demands are given its organizational structure and setup?
 Imagine yourself at the end of one of your complaints or criticisms, is this how you enjoy taking criticism?